flecs-hub/flecs-engine/README.md

 Cmake will be used as build system.
 While I have strong opinions personally about cmake, it's hard to find a build system that better supports the gamedev ecosystem.
 Support for other build systems can be added on an ad-hoc basis.

 ### Programming Language
 The engine will be implemented in C where possible, and in C++ where necessary.
 In places where C++ is used, C++ features will be used conservatively.
-Usage of STL should be avoided unless this cannot be avoided.
+Usage of STL should not be used unless this cannot be avoided.
 A good reason to use C++ is if an engine module depends on a library that only provides a C++ API.
 A bad reason to use C++ is that code will be cleaner/faster to write.

 Because significant portions of the engine will be written in C, all engine headers need to be C compatible.

+The main reasons for using C as primary language are:
+- the C ABI can be easily ported to other languages
+- C compilation speeds are much faster than C++, which leads to faster iteration times
+- C has no templates, which forces all engine features to be available at runtime
+- C is a stupid simple language, which means less time spent on bikeshedding API design
+- Because C is simple, there is a larger pool of potential contributors

+Note that while C is the primary language for the engine, C++ applications should be fully supported and convenient to write.
+See the [tower defense demo](https://github.com/SanderMertens/tower_defense/blob/master/src/main.cpp) for an example that's built with mostly C modules that have thin C++ wrappers.

 ### Graphics API
 SDL3 GPU will be used for graphics.
 This ensures that the engine will be usable on a wide variety of platforms, with a large pool of potential contributors.